 This Section provides requirements for peer review of a PRA to be used in risk-informed decisions for commercial nuclear power plants.
 PRAs used for applications applying this Standard shall be peer reviewed.
+Peer reviews for this purpose shall be performed against the requirements in those Sections of this Standard applicable to the portions of the PRA that are being used to support such applications.
 The peer review shall assess the PRA to the extent necessary to determine if the methodology and its implementation meet the requirements of this Standard.
 Another purpose of the peer review is to determine strengths and weaknesses in the PRA.
 The peer review need not assess all aspects of the PRA against all requirements in the Technical Requirements Section of each respective Part of this Standard; however, enough aspects of the PRA shall be reviewed for the reviewers to achieve consensus on the adequacy of methodologies and their implementation for each PRA Element.